 - Financial Aid: SSA offers both merit- and need-based scholarships.
 To be eligible, you must answer all financial information questions included in the online application.
 Most applicants also apply for federal student loans or work-study to bridge the gap between their scholarship and the full cost of their tuition and fees.
 Please see the financial aid section of our site for a complete description of financial aid procedures.

 - Deposit: Applicants who are admitted must confirm their acceptance by submitting a $250 non-refundable deposit to reserve their place in the School.
-The $250 deposit will be credited towards their autumn quarter tuition.
+The $250 deposit will be credited towards their Autumn quarter tuition or Summer quarter for Advanced Standing students.